SimonCropp/XunitContext/readme.source.md

 snippet: ContextSample.cs

-Some members are pushed down to the be accessible directly from `XunitLoggingBase`:
+Some members are pushed down to the be accessible directly from `XunitContextBase`:

 snippet: ContextPushedDownSample.cs